 But unlike actual art displayed in museums and private collections of the rich and famous, designer bags run the risk of getting dirty, or even stained from use.
 For some people who use them for what they are, especially during special occasions, designer bags can get dirty or stained from accidental liquid spills, a rogue water spot on a desk, or even raindrops during a surprising downpour.
 And if you are one of them who happens to use it daily, your well-made designer bag will eventually succumb to wear and tear.

 But what if you do not have that many occasions to use your designer bags?
-Your precious valuables can still be subject to weather changes in the home, especially if it is placed in a spot where it’s too humid or too cold for potential mold to thrive.
+Your precious valuables can still be subject to weather changes in the home, especially if it is placed in a spot where it’s too humid or too cold which could cause potential mold to thrive.
 It is also possible that your designer bags may lose quality due to how you currently store them at home.

 Clean Your Designer Bags Properly